-Alnwick is one of Northumberland’s most historic towns and is a rather handsome town too.
+Alnwick is one of Northumberland’s most historic towns and a rather handsome town too.
 Pronounced ‘Annick’, the town grew as a crossing point on the River Aln and its Anglo-Saxon name ‘Aln-Wick’ simply means ‘farm or trading place on the Aln’.

 Throughout its history Alnwick was very much a ‘border town’, with an important castle and extensive town walls.
 The main reminder of the old walls today is the medieval Hotspur tower, a narrow arched gateway that straddles Alnwick’s main street causing a slight historic inconvenience for modern traffic.

 The main street is Bondgate which changes its name from ‘Bondgate Without’ to ‘Bondgate Within’ as it passes through the arch into the town centre.
 Hotspur Tower dates from the fifteenth century and commemorates the name of that famous warlike member of the Percy family, Harry Hotspur.

 Harry Hotspur features in Shakespeare and was noted for having a bit of a speech impediment that was supposedly emulated by the Northumrbrians resulting in the peculiar ‘burr’ sound of the Northumbrian dialect.
 Descendants of Hotspur, incidentally, owned land at Tottenham Marshes in London where the football club, whose first ground was situated there, are said to have been named in his honour.